SrgElephant/Schnucks-Coupon-Applier/README.md

   More info on the webdriver-manager: https://pypi.org/project/webdriver-manager/

-  Download sca.py to edit the email and password for the Schnucks account.
-Replace "SchnucksAcct@gmail.com" and "SchnucksAcctPW" with your Schnucks account info.

-  `SchnucksAcctEmail    = "SchnucksAcct@gmail.com"`

-  `SchnucksAcctPassword = "SchnucksAcctPW"`

-   Minimum requirements for Python Setup is complete.
-   If you would like to send yourself emails, continue.
-Otherwise, go to Initial Run.

-   Set sendEmails to True

-   `sendEmails = True`

-   Replace "sender@gmail.com", "senderPW", and "receiver@gmail.com" with your email account info.
-The receiver can be identical to the sender.

-   `emailAddress  = "sender@gmail.com"`

-   `emailPassword = "senderPW"`

-   `emailAddressReceiver = "receiver@gmail.com"`

-   By default, this program assumes Gmail.
-Replace "smtp.gmail.com" and "465" to match the smtp server of your email provider.

-   `smtp_server = "smtp.gmail.com"`

-   `port = 465`
+  Download scaCredentials.py and type in the credentials.
+These will be encrypted to a text file.

   Note: If using Gmail, https://myaccount.google.com/lesssecureapps must be on for the sender.
+OAuth is not currently implemented.

 ## Initial Run

   In the folder with sca.py, open a terminal.
 Run